sanger-tol/ascc/.github/CONTRIBUTING.md

 Contributions to the code are even more welcome ;)

 > [!NOTE]
-> If you need help using or modifying sanger-tol/ascc then the best place to ask is on the GitHub issues!
+> If you need help using or modifying sanger-tol/ascc then the best place to ask is in the GitHub issues!

 ## Contribution workflow